Digital-Dermatology/data-cleaning-tutorial/README.md

 - 16:30 -- 17:15 Hands-on session: clean your own image dataset
 - 17:15 -- 17:30 Discussion based on findings and wrap-up

+# Preparation

+A UNIX-like command line terminal is needed, as found natively on Linux and OS X or available on Windows via e.g. WSL.

+## Requirements for cleaning your own dataset

+If you want to try cleaning on your own image dataset instead of a toy one, it should fulfil the following criteria:

+1. Between 1'000 and 5'000 images is best, between 500 and 10'000 images is ok
+1. Resolution at least 128 x 128 (images will be resized to 224 x 224)
+1. Image formats `.jpg`, `.jpeg`, `.png`, `.ppm`, `.bmp`, `.pgm`, `.tif`, `.tiff`, `.webp`
+1. Only a single classification label per image is supported for label errors
+1. In this case, images should be in subfolders by class (e.g. `dataset/class1/image1.jpg`)

+These are suggestions to achieve good results by the end of the tutorial.
+Since some methods and tools have longer runtimes, we will recommend what to try first and you should also take your hardware into account.

 # Speakers

 | Simone Lionetti | Fabian Gröger |